AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 ### Delete DNS records

-1. navigate to your DNS server and remove the records listed in Control Panel.
+1. Navigate to your DNS server and remove the records listed in Control Panel.
 1. Go back to Control Panel and click **[!UICONTROL Next]** to proceed with the delegation removal.

 ### Add DNS records